 Now think deeply.
 What would you like each of these speakers to say about you and your life?
 What kind of husband, wife, father or mother would you like their words to reflect?
 What kind of son or daughter or cousin?
 What kind of friend?
 What kind of working associate?

 What character would you like them to have seen in you?
 What contributions, what achievements would you want them to remember?
 Look carefully at the people around you.
-What difference would you lie to have made in their lives?”
+What difference would you like to have made in their lives?”

 The late American auto executive Lee Iacocca said “Here I am in the twilight years of my life, still wondering what it is all about … I can tell you this, fame and fortune are for the birds.”
 Living a virtuous life has to do more with the difference that we made in the lives of others.